 Plants Used to Make Sugar?

-Sugars are found in most plants, but only sugarcane and the sugar beet are used for making sugar.
+Sugars are found in most plants, but only sugarcane and the sugar beet are used for making commercial table and baking sugars.

 Disclosure: If you purchase from some links on this web page, we may receive some kind of affiliate commission.
 However, we only ever mention products we would recommend whether we were being compensated or not.
 Thank you so much for your support of White Rabbit Institute of Healing!